 One of the trickiest aspects of the exam is the pressure that students feel while taking it.
 Many students have said that if they had all the time in the world to complete the exam, they could ace it.
 However, there are only one or two minutes to answer each question in any given section.
 The pressure and timing make the SAT more difficult than it already is, which is why it’s so important to prepare for the SAT.

-Generally, students put in ten to twenty hours of total study time while preparing for the SAT, but that amount could be larger or smaller depending on your score goals.
+Generally, students put in 10 to 20 hours a week while preparing for the SAT, but that amount could be larger or smaller depending on your score goals.
 There are a couple of factors you should take into consideration when determining how many hours you’ll need to put into your prep.